How to Grow Corn in a Raised Bed Garden or Your Backyard Homestead

 You’ll know harvesting time is near when the raccoons take over your sweet corn.
 I don’t know how they know, but they do!
 To keep raccoons out of sweet corn, get good great pyrenees dogs, use an electric fence, or plant behind some sort of tall Fort Knox fence system.
 You can also grow extra so when the raccoons invariably get some of your sweet corn, you still have plenty to eat.

 Make sure to read this post on the Top 10 Most Effective Types of Organic Pest Control to keep corn pests at bay.

 Companion Plants Corn Loves

-Corn LOVES to have cool feet so planting amaranth greens to cover its roots will keep down weeds, give you salad to eat, and will help your corn grow better.
+Corn LOVES to keep its root area cool so planting amaranth greens to cover the bottom of the plant will keep down weeds, give you salad to eat, and will help your corn grow better.

 You can also plant a 3 Sisters Garden of corn, pumpkin and beans.
 The pumpkin will grow through shading the corn’s feet and keeping weeds down.
 Corn has shallow roots so keeping the weeds down naturally is a great way to avoid accidentally hoeing your poor little corn plants out of the garden.